 Just click on the question to see answers, information, people to call and websites to visit for help.

-When going to court for sentencing, make sure you have the following with you if you can, as you may need them whilst in custody and will definitely need them when you are released.
+When going to court for sentencing, make sure you have the following with you if you can, as you may need them while you are in custody and will definitely need them when you are released.

 It is a good idea to make photocopies of everything and leave the copies with someone trustworthy on the outside, just in case anything goes missing.